 How to Buy a Foreclosure: The Foreclosure Process

 Before diving too deeply into the details of how to buy a foreclosure, let’s first make sure we’re all on the same page with terms.
 A foreclosure is the process where the lien holder takes ownership in a property due to a variety of possible reasons, but most commonly the lack of payment on a loan.
 The foreclosure process differs in each state, but it generally begins with numerous notices given to the property owner and a legal set of steps leading up to the actual foreclosure.
 There are generally three places in the foreclosure process where it is possible to buy a property: pre-foreclosure, at the courthouse steps, and after the foreclosure.
+When learning how to buy a foreclosed home, it’s important to know all three steps.

 Buying a Pre-Foreclosed Property